Connecting the Dots: Numerical Randomized Hamiltonian Monte Carlo with State-Dependent Event Rates: Numerical implementation

 which is to be solved for $(\mathbf{q}(\tau),\dot{\mathbf{q}}(\tau))$.
 The dynamics of (\ref{eq:second_order_ode}) are equivalent to the dynamics of (\ref{eq:Ham_eq}) when the initial conditions $(\mathbf{q}(0),\dot{\mathbf{q}}(0)=\mathbf{M}^{-1}\mathbf{p}(0))$ are applied, and the momentum variable for any $\tau$ is recovered via $\mathbf{p}(\tau)=\mathbf{M}\dot{\mathbf{q}}(\tau)$.

 Further, recall that the proposed methodology relies critically on the ability to calculate between-events Hamiltonian dynamics functionals on the form

-for a suitably chosen monitoring function $\mathscr{M}:\mathbb{R}^{d}\rightarrow\mathbb{R}^{p}$, e.g. \emph{for integrated event intensities $\Lambda$} (\ref{eq:integrated_event_intensity}) and continuous sampling (\ref{eq:integrated-trajectory}).
+for a suitably chosen monitoring function $\mathscr{M}:\mathbb{R}^{d}\rightarrow\mathbb{R}^{p}$, e.g., \emph{for integrated event intensities $\Lambda$} (\ref{eq:integrated_event_intensity}) and continuous sampling (\ref{eq:integrated-trajectory}).
 To this end, first observe that $\mathbf{r}(\tau)=\dot{\mathbf{R}}(\tau)$ whenever $\ddot{\mathbf{R}}(\tau)=\mathscr{M}(\mathbf{q}(\tau)),$ with initial conditions $\;\mathbf{R}(0)=\mathbf{0}_{p},\;\dot{\mathbf{R}}(0)=\mathbf{0}_{p}$.
 Hence by augmenting (\ref{eq:second_order_ode}) with the monitoring function, i.e.

 a system on the form (\ref{eq:gen_sec_order_ode}) is obtained.
 When solved numerically, (\ref{eq:augmented_sec_order_ode}) produces solutions both for the dynamics (\ref{eq:Ham_eq} or \ref{eq:second_order_ode}) and the dynamics functional (\ref{eq:monitoring}).
-Implemented in this manner, the adaptive step size methodology (discussed in the Appendix) controls both the numerical error in the Hamiltonian dynamics and the functionals concurrently.
+Implemented in this manner, the adaptive step size methodology (discussed in Appendix \ref{sec:Details-related-to-implementation}) controls both the numerical error in the Hamiltonian dynamics and the functionals concurrently (in contrast to \citet{10.1214/19-BA1171} where integrator step sizes are kept fixed and intermediate integrator steps are included in averages based on an accept/reject mechanism).

 In this work, the 6th order explicit embedded pair RKN method RKN6(4)6FD of \citet[Table 2]{DORMAND1987937} was used to solve (\ref{eq:augmented_sec_order_ode}).
-Each step of RKN6(4)6FD requires 5 evaluations of the right-hand side of (\ref{eq:augmented_sec_order_ode}), but of course being a higher order method, the step sizes may typically be substantially larger than the stability limit of e.g. the leap frog method.
+Each step of RKN6(4)6FD requires 5 evaluations of the right-hand side of (\ref{eq:augmented_sec_order_ode}), but of course being a higher order method, the step sizes may typically be substantially larger than the stability limit of e.g., the leap frog method.
 Since the solution to $\mathbf{R}(\tau)$ is not required per se, trivial modifications of the mentioned RKN method were done so that it solves only for $\mathbf{s}(\tau)=(\mathbf{q}(\tau),\dot{\mathbf{q}}(\tau),\mathbf{r}(\tau))$.
 Further details, and a full algorithm may be found in Section \ref{sec:Details-related-to-implementation} in the Appendix.
+It is also worth noticing that simpler, but less efficient variants of the above algorithm may be written in high level languages with access to off-the-shelf ODE solvers.
+Section \ref{sec:Simple-R-implementation} in the Appendix gives an example written in R.